Travancore: Retainment of Devikulam and Peerumedu Taluks in Kerala

-Apart from Kanyakumari district, the Taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until the late 1940s.
-The T.T.N.C had also requested to merge these Taluks with Madras State.
-However it was due to some decisions of Pattom Thanu Pillai, who was the first prime minister of Travancore, that they retained in the modern-state of Kerala.
+Apart from Kanyakumari district, the taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until the late 1940s.
+The TTNC had also requested to merge these taluks with Madras State.
+However, due to some decisions of Pattom Thanu Pillai, the first prime minister of Travancore, they were retained in Kerala state.
 Pattom came up with a colonisation project to re-engineer the demography of Cardamom Hills.
-His colonisation project was to relocate 8,000 Malayalam-speaking families into the Taluks of Devikulam and Peermade.
-About 50,000 acres in these Taluks, which were Tamil-majority area, were chosen for the colonisation project.
-As a victory of the Colonisation project done by post-independence Travancore, these two Taluks and a larger portion of Cardamom Hills retained in the state of Kerala, after States Reorganisation Act, 1956.
+His colonisation project was to relocate 8,000 Malayalam-speaking families into the taluks of Devikulam and Peermade.
+About 50,000 acres in these taluks, which were Tamil-majority area, were chosen for the colonisation project.
+As a victory of the colonisation project done by post-independence Travancore, these two taluks and a larger portion of Cardamom Hills were retained in the state of Kerala, after States Reorganisation Act (1956).

 Politics

-Under the direct control of the King, Travancore's administration was headed by a Dewan assisted by the Neetezhutthu Pillay or secretary, Rayasom Pillay (assistant or under-secretary) and a number of Rayasoms or clerks along with Kanakku Pillamars (accountants).
-Individual districts were run by Sarvadhikaris under the supervision of Diwan, while dealings with the neighbouring states and Europeans was under the purview of the Valia Sarvahi, who signed treaties and agreements.
+Under the direct control of the King, Travancore's administration was headed by a Dewan assisted by the Neetezhutthu Pillay (secretary), Rayasom Pillay (assistant or under-secretary), as well as Rayasoms (clerks) and Kanakku Pillamars (accountants).
+Individual districts were run by Sarvadhikaris under the supervision of Dewan, while dealings with the neighbouring states and Europeans was under the purview of the Valia Sarvahi, who signed treaties and agreements.